THUlawtech/LLM-Regulation/README.md

 6. **Poor Interpretability**
    - **What It Is**: Neural networks—especially large ones—are often “black boxes,” making it difficult to explain how they arrive at specific outputs.
    - **Example**: the Black Box Problem in AI poses significant challenges for cybersecurity by creating issues around trust, accountability, ethics, debugging, compliance, and vulnerability to data poisoning.
-As AI becomes increasingly integrated into critical systems, addressing these challenges is essential.
    - **Source**:
      - [Navigating the AI Black Box Problem(Gibraltar, 2024)](https://gibraltarsolutions.com/blog/navigating-the-ai-black-box-problem/)